martykuentzel/svelte-tailwind-drawer/README.md

 - Placement left or right
 - Customizable max-screen-size
 - Lock body scrolling when open
-- and most importanly: very simple!
+- and most importanly: __very simple__!

 ## Usage
-No package bullshit - just copy paste the ~50 lines of `Drawer.svelte` code into your svelte project and you are fine :)
+No package bullshit - just copy paste the ~50 lines from `src/lib/ui/Drawer.svelte` code into your svelte project and you are good to go

 Call it via
 ```